 What numbering scheme comes standard with Raptor Maps analytics?

-Raptor Maps numbering is based off a grid system in which rows, strings, and modules increment west to east.
+Raptor Maps numbering is based on a grid system in which rows, strings and modules increment west to east.
 Many of our customers find this scheme helpful as they count rows to make their way to an anomaly location.

 If the site layout does not fit the standard format, the site is also broken up into sections to further aid in field maintenance.